einbahnstrasse/Goldford-MTEC1003/labs/02/how.to.submit.2nd.week.labs.md

 This time, we'll be doing now something slightly more involved: we'll be copying some files down from _GitHub_, working on them on our local machine, and then storing all of our work this week on _GitHub_ using something they call "repositories".
 We'll talk about what that means later, but for now, follow this step-by-step guide below for uploading your Week 2 labs...

 * From our [Schedule Page](/Goldford-MTEC1003-OL78/schedule.html), navigate to Week 2, and look under Lab Assignments.
-There are 3 labs.
+There are 2 labs.
+(There used to be 3 but now only 2; you might notice lab 2 / part 1 is missing! _Don't worry_ — we're only doing labs 2 and 3 this week.)
 * Click on each of them, then right-click and "Save As..." each text file somewhere on your computer.
 * Follow the instructions in each lab.
 As instructed, put each of these lab files inside the same folder.
-* When your lab work is complete, you'll have all of your files collected in a single folder called "mtec1003".
+* When your lab work is complete, you'll have all of your files collected in a single folder called "mtec1003-lab-02".
 * To upload everything, first log in to _GitHub_ with your username and password.
 * In the upper-right corner, click on your avatar and select "Your Repositories":